chainq/midas-fpc/README.md

 Only tested with recent Free Pascal 3.3.1 trunk version.
 Needs external i386-go32v2-binutils.

+Note that using MIDAS/HMQAudio is free, but only for non commercial applications.
+See more details on the HMQAudio homepage.

 ## Credits

 The IRQ stub code was ripped from Allegro v4 and was heavily modified to